 - -audited financial statements or tax forms from three years - -history and description of the company - -published reports about the company, if any - 4.1.2 Credit rating/report, letter from bank, suppliers. - 4.2 References: A list of three references shall be submitted with your proposal.
 These references should be agencies your firm has done business with in the past year on projects with a similar scope to this one. - 4.3 Sample Invoices: Bidder must include a sample invoice that details all line items, one-time costs, and recurring costs that the University will see on an actual future invoice. - 4.4 Tax Liabilities and Fees: Bidders MUST include all property tax liabilities or other taxes and fees that would be assignable to the University with the IRU in the fee schedule.
 The University would strongly prefer to pay these through the Contractor, and not directly to any collecting government agency.
-Management of the tax liability and the taxes themselves are to be included in cost proposals and sample invoices from the Bidders. - 4.5 Collocation Costs: Collocation costs should include power fees, installation and ongoing fees for adding supplementary amperage to existing power feeds, cross connect costs, rack installation and ongoing rental fees and, where specified, meet-me area or customer-provided fiber entrance charges. - 4.6 Security/Risk Management: Bidders must provide a description of all Security/Risk Management measures in place to protect both the Contractor's dark fiber network and the University's equipment located in the Contractor's facilities. - 4.7 Liability Insurance: Bidders must provide a description of all liability and property insurances that Bidders will have in place relative to the contract as outlined in this RFP.
+Management of the tax liability and the taxes themselves are to be included in cost proposals and sample invoices from the Bidders. - 4.5 Collocation Costs: Collocation costs should include power fees, installation and ongoing fees for adding supplementary amperage to existing power feeds, cross connect costs, rack installation and ongoing rental fees and, where specified, meet-me area or customer-provided fiber entrance charges. - 4.6 Optical Equipment Leasing: Bidders should provide sample leasing terms and contract.

+- 4.7 Security/Risk Management: Bidders must provide a description of all Security/Risk Management measures in place to protect both the Contractor's dark fiber network and the University's equipment located in the Contractor's facilities. - 4.8 Liability Insurance: Bidders must provide a description of all liability and property insurances that Bidders will have in place relative to the contract as outlined in this RFP. - 4.9 Payment Method: Indicate your ability to accept electronic payments.
+(Section 3.3)

-- 4.8 Pricing: Bidders must fill out the following pricing matrix.
+- 4.10 Pricing: Bidders must fill out the following pricing matrix.
 The intent will be to document all one-time and recurring operating costs associated with the work described above.
-All work related to NetworkMaine, which would be charged to the University or its contractors by the Bidder should be included in the spreadsheet below.
-The Bidder will be encouraged to add rows and detail if necessary for any item. - 4.8.1 Pricing for "West Side" Locations:
+All work related to Networkmaine, which would be charged to the University or its contractors by the Bidder should be included in the spreadsheet below.
+The Bidder will be encouraged to add rows and detail if necessary for any item. - 4.10.1 Pricing for "East Side Route" Locations:

-Fiber Non-Recurring Costs for IRU for 1 Pair of Fibers
+Fiber Non-Recurring Costs for IRU for 2 Pairs of Fibers